moonskcz/arknights-afk-friend-farmer/readme.md

             Console.WriteLine("this app simulates real user input and doesnt modify any game data");
             Console.WriteLine("its really just a complex timer that moves and clicks your mouse");
             Console.WriteLine("");
+            Console.WriteLine("Apparently you can get banned, hey who knew");